 Do you offer any combined degree programs?

 Western New England University School of Law offers a JD/MBA (Master in Business Administration) with Western New England University, a JD/MSA (Master in Accounting) with Western New England University, a JD/MSW (Master in Social Work) with the Springfield College School of Social Work, and a JD/MRP (Master in Regional Planning) with University of Massachusetts, Amherst.
+Western New England University School of Law also offers a six year combined degree program Bachelors in Mechanical Engineering (BSME/JD).
 You must be admitted separately into each program.

 What is your Bar Pass Rate?

 Western New England University School of Law reports our Bar Passage rates to the ABA as part of the annual ABA Questionnaire.
 To access the most current ABA data on our Bar Passage rates, please click here.